Freie Universität maintains the following partnerships with universities and research centers in Egypt and the Middle East:

 When in 2009 seven professors of Freie Universität travelled to Cairo University, both institutions agreed on intensifying their longstanding cooperation.
 Nowadays both universities are strongly linked through half a dozen of projects in the fields of Arabic Studies, Climate Studies, Mass Communication, Political Sciences and diverse projects ranging from Gender Equality to Technology Transfer.
 While both institutions are not yet linked through a direct exchange program, the Egyptian Wafedin scholarship program offers FU students one or two semesters as an auditor at an Egyptian university.
 A particularly popular department for this is the Faculty of Economics and Political Science of Cairo University.

-German Organizations in Cairo
+Selected German Organizations in Egypt

 The Liaison Office of Freie Universität in Cairo has been established in close cooperation with the German Academic Exchange Service (DAAD).
 The DAAD promotes German universities abroad through the exchange of students and scholars and by international programs and projects.
 DAAD's branch office in Cairo celebrated its 50th anniversary in 2010.
 Freie Universität is the first German university to set up office within the premisses of DAAD, beside the Center for Near and Middle Eastern Studies (CNMS) of Philipps-Universität Marburg.